carlopellegriniarchijcom/tomcat7-cdi-jersey/README.md

+# tomcat7-cdi-jersey
-#Sample Integration of CDI and Jersey on Tomcat 7
+## Sample Integration of CDI and Jersey on Tomcat 7

 This is a sample intrgration for CDI and Jersey, running on Tomcat 7.